Falkor/dotfiles/README.md

 This will initiate the [Git submodules of this repository](.gitmodules) and setup the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) layout for this repository.

-Later on, you can upgrade the [Git submodules](.gitmodules) to the latest version by running:
+Now to install all my dotfiles, run:

+        $> make install

+### Git-free install

+## Updating / Upgrading

+Upgrading is normally as simple as:

+     $> cd ~/.dotfiles.falkor.d
+     $> git pull
      $> make update

+Note that if you wish to upgrade the [Git submodules](.gitmodules) to the latest version, you should run:

+     $> make update

+## What's included and how to customize?

-## Contributing / Repository Setup for developers
+## Issues / Feature request

+You can submit bug / issues / feature request using the [`Falkor/dotfiles` Project Tracker](https://github.com/Falkor/dotfiles/issues)

+## Developments / Contributing to the code

+If you want to contribute to the code, you shall be aware of the way this repository is organized and developed.
+These elements are detailed on [`docs/contributing/`](contributing/index.md).

+You are more than welcome to contribute to its development by [sending a pull request](https://help.github.com/articles/using-pull-requests).

 1. [Fork](https://help.github.com/articles/fork-a-repo/) it.
 2. To clone your forked copy of this repository, proceed as follows (adapt accordingly):